 Schools are expected to provide a service of education for up to 190 days (380 half days) a year.
 Students are expected to attend everyday and to be punctual.
 Attendance and punctuality are carefully monitored at school through morning and afternoon registration.
 A lack of respect in

 terms of attendance and punctuality have very negative consequences on the education and welfare of children and the school.

-Morning registration takes place at 8.15am by Form Tutors.
-The afternoon registration takes place at 1.30pm by a subject teacher.
+Morning registration takes place at 8.25am.
+The afternoon registration takes place at 1.00pm.
 This practice is to verify those who are present at school and those who are absent.
 Unexplained absences or patterns of absence can be identified efficiently as

 registers are analysed on a daily basis.
 Schools have a duty to notify the local authority of any long periods of unauthorised absences especially those found to be ‘suspicious’.
 It is a criminal offence to prevent children from attending school.

 Registers are also a health and safety measure as they allow the school to know who is in the school building in case an evacuation is necessary.

 It is understandable that children occasionally feel unwell and are unable to attend school.
 The school must be contacted and informed of any absences due to illness or any other explanation for an absence from school.
 Those reasons deemed acceptable will be registered as ‘Authorised’

 but those found to be suspicious will be considered ‘Unauthorised’.
 The school can request documentation (a doctor’s note) as proof of absence when an explanation for an absence is deemed unacceptable.

 Our Local Education Authority will be informed of any patterns of ‘Unauthorised Absences’ and those who have too many absences from school.